-Street Photography Essentials
+Essential Gear for Street Photography

-Stroll the streets with the right gear to capture
+Stroll the streets with the right gear to capture portraits, architecture, patterns, fashion and anything else that moves you.

 Street photography seeks to capture the depth of what makes an impression on you, what speaks to you in that moment.
 A row of yellow cabs, the lined face of an elder, the colourful self-expression of individuals, the crisp lines of a building or the play of light across a bank of windows at midnight.